 "A gift to all of us.
 An honest and engaging portrayal of LGBTQ youth, that acknowledges risks and challenges, while celebrating moments of profound joy and accomplishment.
 Educators will find that the film stimulates rich classroom conversations about the intersections of race, gender, class and sexual orientation."

-"It was an immense pleasure to meet you and the cast members!
-I have been receiving notes of gratitude and appreciation about the event.
-The authenticity of the cast members’ stories made it so easy to quickly care about them...As much as the tragedy of Orlando, and ongoing violence to the LGBTQ community fractures hope; your film instills hope, a desire to understand one another, and care for one another."
+"It was an immense pleasure to meet you and the cast members and have been receiving notes of gratitude and appreciation about the event.
+The authenticity of the cast members’ stories made it so easy to quickly care about them...your film instills hope, a desire to understand one another, and care for one another."

 "An insightful look into the life struggles of LGBT youth.
 I was moved by the stories of these beautiful young people."